 The training program ends for the participants with the finalization and presentation of their strategic plans.
 It is up to them to use the acquired knowledge and advice in practice.
 In any case, the functioning of their organizations will change.
 They will make their decisions based on what they have learned, realized, and experienced.
 They will increase their network and gain new contacts, ideas, and information.
 Thanks to their work, cultural and creative production in Slovakia will improve, and they will spread awareness of current trends.

-The program was supported using public funding by the Slovak Arts Council.
+Project was supported using public funding by Slovak Arts Council.
+The Slovak Arts Council is the main partner of the project.